Lorentzian area measures and the Christoffel problem: Background on convex sets

 \subsection{The $d=1$ case}

-The relations between a F-convex set and its support function can be made more explicit in the case of the plane.
+The relations between an F-convex set and its support function can be made more explicit in the case of the plane.
 Let $h$ be $C^1$ and let us use the coordinates $(r\sinh \rho,r\cosh \rho)$ on $\F$.
 We have

 Computing the gradient in those coordinates, we can write $\partial_s K$ as a curve in terms of the support function, that has a clear geometric meaning, see Figure~\ref{fig:nabla}:

 Note that if $h$ is $C^2$ then $c'(\rho)=(h''(\rho)-h(\rho))\binom{\cosh \rho}{\sinh \rho}$, so the curve is indeed space-like, and regular if $h''-h\not= 0$.